Sivabharathi-dev/ToDo-Mate/README.md

 ⭐ Show Your Support

-If you like ToDo Mate, consider giving the repository a ⭐ on GitHub!
+If you like ToDo Mate, consider giving the repository a ⭐ on GitHub